zer0cache/matic-docs/docs/faq/wallet-bridge-faq.md

 1. Trezor
 2. Ledger

-Users can connect their Hardware wallet option on Metamask and proceed with their transaction.
+Users can connect their Hardware wallet option on MetaMask and proceed with their transaction.
 Here is the link to connect the hardware wallet on Metamask: https://metamask.zendesk.com/hc/en-us/articles/4408552261275